matkv/matkv.dev/content/my-personal-wiki.md

 archive = false
 pinned = false
 +++
-I reated a personal wiki using [Quartz](https://quartz.jzhao.xyz/).
+I created a personal wiki using [Quartz](https://quartz.jzhao.xyz/).

 I'm currently still in the process of setting everything up and learning how to use it.
 But overall it is a tool that let's me use markdown files (pretty much identical to how I'm already writing them in Obsidian) and creates a wiki structure with backlinks and a graph view.